null Skip to main content

 • our most efficient RO system—up to 20 times less wastewater compared to traditional RO

-• certified reduction of 86 contaminants
+• certified reduction of over 86 contaminants, including microplastics, VOCs, chlorine, and more

 • 1:1 wastewater to filtered water ratio